 Spectrogram - a .NET library for creating spectrograms

-I was diagnosed with cancer in 2012 and began treatment in 2018-2019.
-Treatments for my peripheral T-cell lymphoma have included chemotherapy, radiation treatment, and an autologous bone marrow transplant.
-My medical updates are chronicled on swharden.com/med.
+I was diagnosed with cancer in 2012 (peripheral T-cell lymphoma, PTCL-NOS) and began treatments in 2018 including chemotherapy, radiation therapy, and an autologous bone marrow transplant.